angiechili/MS1-StPetePlaygroup-wp/README.md

 St Peter's playgroup website intends to attract new customer's by providing basic information about their philosophy, sessions, staff and activities.
 The site highlights links to active social media where consumers can see more information and photos about St Peter's playgroup.

 In order to achieve this, I designed mock-ups both graphic and written to help me convey my vision to the client.
+Based on the mini marketing research, it was decided we wanted build a site with the common characteristics of other sites, and avoiding what we thought was not good about them. (as discussed above)

-The information and research conducting before starting to code consisted of:
+The structure, layout and design plans initially took form as:

 1)  Written communication sent to the client, explaining my idea for the website based on our conversations.
 See full [document](https://github.com/angiechili/MS1-StPetePlaygroup-wp/blob/fb90f796bf02a9d938e1a286aa3580c3659314a7/documentation/wireframe-website-structure.JPG).
 2)  Wireframes for each section as per initial written structure and clients notes.Link to [wireframes](https://github.com/angiechili/MS1-StPetePlaygroup-wp/blob/fb90f796bf02a9d938e1a286aa3580c3659314a7/documentation/wireframes-St%20Peter%27sPlaygroup).